 - Control severe bleeding by applying pressure with the prongs of a fork.

 - I found the best way was to gently ease the slices, one at a time, between the prongs of the fork.

 - 1.1A projecting part on various other devices: a small rubber brush with large prongsMore example sentences

 - For the final piece, the tattered, perforated forepaper hung from thin silver prongs protruding from the wall.

 - The engaging structure includes a pair of prongs or protrusions having a slip resistant outer surface.

 - To attach rhinestones or studs without prongs to fabric, use jewelry adhesive formulated for adhering plastic and metal to fabric.

-- 2Each of the separate parts of an attack or operation: the three main prongs of the new government’s programMore example sentences
+- 2Each of the separate parts of an attack or operation, typically approaching a place or subject from different positions: the three main prongs of the government’s programmeMore example sentences

 - Overall, the three prongs of our approach - training, diet and supplementation - will work synergistically over the six weeks.